 Iowa House District 81

-Mary Gaskill is serving her eighth term in the Iowa House.
-She is a ranking member of the Economic Growth committee.
-She serves on Local Government, Ways and Means, and Economic Development Budget Sub-Committee.
+Mary Gaskill is serving her ninth term in the Iowa House.
+She is an economic growth member of the Ethics committee.
+She serves on the Local Government and Ways and Means committees and the Economic Development Budget Sub-Committee.

 Mary grew up on a small family farm in Northwest Missouri.
 She is the daughter of Andrew and Lucile Meyer, and moved to Iowa in 1962 and has lived in Ottumwa since 1966.

 After graduation from high school in 1959, Mary attended Business School at Gard University in St. Joseph, Missouri.
 In addition to her State Representative service Mary enjoys doing community volunteer work in Ottumwa.
 Previously, Mary completed twenty-two years of dedicated service to Wapello County, sixteen as County Auditor and six as clerk to the County Auditor.

 Mary resides in Ottumwa.
 Mary is the widow of Jim, a retired Iowa State Trooper.
 Their four children all live in Iowa and she is the proud grandmother of seven grandchildren.